phu0ngng/nccl/ext-net/README.md

 Every call to `init` returns an opaque context that the plugin uses internally to allocate resources and manage state.
-Such context is passed to other net plugin calls that create further resources, such as `listen`, `connect` and `makeVDevice`.
+Such context is passed to other net plugin calls that create further resources, such as `listen` and `connect`.
 Every context is uniquely associated to a communicator using the commId.
 The network can also be initialized with a per communicator configuration using the `config` argument.